jkingportfolio/CI_PP2_Connect4/README.md

 ##### Music

-- The option to have turn background music on or off.
+- The option to turn background music on or off.
 There is one track which will be looped.
 This is done by selecting the ON or OFF button.
+The active button will be coloured green.

 ##### Sound Effects

 - The option to have game sounds such as counter placement sound and winner sound on or off.
 This is done by selecting the ON or OFF button.
+The active button will be coloured green.

 #### Contact modal